AdaptiveCpp/AdaptiveCpp/README.md

 $ make install
 ```
 The default installation prefix is `/usr/local`.
 Change this to your liking.

-## Limitations
-* hipSYCL uses AMD HIP as backend, which in turn can target CUDA and AMD devices.
-Due to lack of hardware, unfortunately hipSYCL is untested on AMD at the moment.
-Bug reports (or better, reports of successes) are greatly appreciated.
-* Because hipSYCL isn't based on OpenCL, all SYCL OpenCL interoperability features will very likely never be available in hipSYCL.
-* If the SYCL namespace is fully openend with a `using namespace cl::sycl` statement, bad name collisions can be expected since the SYCL spec requires the existence of SYCL vector types in that namespace with the same name as CUDA/HIP vector types which live in the global namespace.

 ## Compiling software with hipSYCL
 hipSYCL provides the `syclcc` compiler wrapper. `syclcc` will automatically call either nvcc or hcc, depending on what is installed.
 If both are installed, the `HIPSYCL_PLATFORM` environment variable can be used to select the compiler (set to "cuda" or "nvcc" for nvidia, and "hip", "rocm" or "hcc" for AMD). `syclcc` also automatically sets a couple of compiler flags required for the compilation of hipSYCL programs.
 All other arguments are forwarded to hcc/nvcc.